d-seki/solar-analysis/README.md

 # solar-analysis
 some useful codes to analyze solar data

-Mainly, those are distributed for myself, so use it within your own responsibility.
+Mainly, those are distributed for myself, so please use it under your own responsibility.